OlekSt/Fabike/Testing.md

     Conclusion:
     - Passed.
 Works as expected.

-User story: To be able to easily login and navigate within the admin area of the website
+User story: Admin CRUD - be able to easily login and navigate within the admin area of the website

     Testing:
     - Logged in into admin